visgl/deck.gl/docs/api-reference/core/deck.md

 Receives arguments:

 * `size`
-  - `width` (Number) - the new width of the deck canvas, in client pixels
+  - `width` (number) - the new width of the deck canvas, in client pixels
-  - `height` (Number) - the new height of the deck canvas, in client pixels
+  - `height` (number) - the new height of the deck canvas, in client pixels

 ##### `onBeforeRender` (Function) {#onbeforerender}